PeterJC98/Project_3/README.md

 ![](Images/Wall_St_3.jpg)

 ## Purpose
-The idea of this project is to develop a screener that identifies stocks listed on the NASDAQ market that are breaking their 52-week highs or lows and then, overlay the list with additional indicators to support decision making such as,
+The idea of this project is to develop a tool that helps the decisions making process in entering and exiting a stock or ETF/index through technical indicators.
+The main focus is on the Nasdaq index and a screener that indentifies stocks listed in the index that are potentially forming a turning point where they may either move in a bullish or bearish direction.  market that are breaking their 52-week highs or lows and then, overlay the list with additional indicators to support decision making such as,

 *   PE ratio
 *   Momentum indicator